attrace/homepage/about/referral-farming.md

 Check our [Medium article](https://medium.com/attrace/overview-attrace-referral-farms-52b2f88f05af) for more examples.

 :::note Attrace Referral Farm
-The Attrace Referral Farm, a protocol native referral farm, will be the first to utilize Multi Referral Token Farm
+The Attrace Referral Farm, a protocol native referral farm, will be the first to utilize Multi Referral Token Farm.
+The farm will consist of a number of referredTokens, chosen by the community, with rewards allocated as part of $ATTR distribution and the share of the collected protocol fees ([read more here](/about/tokenomics#attrace-referral-farm)).
 :::note